eveseat-plugins/seat-prices-core/developer_documentation.md

 model.

 In your settings interface, you should offer an options to select one of the `PriceProviderInstance` models stored in the DB.
 Store its ID somewhere where you can retrieve it again, for example using SeAT's `setting()` function.
+For convenience, there is a blade partial (`pricescore::utils.instance_selector`) rendering a `<select>` with all available options for plugins to include.
+You can provide it a `id` and `name` option for the respective fields on the `<select>`.

 When you need price data, retrieve the `PriceProviderInstance` model the user configured in his settings.
+It should have a `getPrices()` method to retrieve prices. `getPrices()` expects a [laravel collection](https://laravel.com/docs/10.x/collections) of `Priceables` as an argument.
+It is noteworthy that `getPrices()` doesn't return a new list of `Priceable`s, it modifies them using the `Priceable->setPrice(float
+$price): void` method.
+The advantage of this is that for example, if you implement `Priceable` on a model, this allows you to directly store it in its properties.
+For simple use cases, `RecursiveTree\Seat\PricesCore\Utils\PriceableEveType` is available as a basic implementation.

-It should have a `getPrices()` method to retrieve prices.
-Don't forget to handle errors, backends might throw a `\RecursiveTree\Seat\PricesCore\Exceptions\PriceProviderException` if they fail to get prices.
+Don't forget to handle errors, as backends might throw a `\RecursiveTree\Seat\PricesCore\Exceptions\PriceProviderException` if they fail to get prices.
 It is recommended to include the error message of the exception in the user-facing error.

 ## Writing Price Providers